-3. Income Limitations – If single and living alone, the applicant’s income (wages, Social Security benefits, pensions, veteran’s benefits, annuities, SSI payments, IRAs, etc.) must be no higher than $762 to get full coverage paid by Medicaid.
-If married, with only one spouse needing care, the income limit is raised to $1,123 per month.
-If married and both spouses require care the limit is raised to $1,164 ($582 per person).
+3. Income Limitations – If single and living alone, the applicant’s monthly income (wages, Social Security benefits, pensions, veteran’s benefits, annuities, SSI payments, IRAs, etc.) must be no higher than $2,205 to get full coverage paid by Medicaid.
+If married and both spouses require care the limit is raised.
 Income that is not considered countable includes a personal needs allowance ($50.00/month per individual).
 If the applicant receives a veteran’s pension they can keep $90 per month in addition to the $50 personal needs allowance.

 4. Asset Limitations (Exempt vs. Available) – Medicaid divides assets into two categories: Exempt and Available.
 Exempt assets are specifically designated under the rules, and ownership of an exempt asset by the applicant will not result in a denial of benefits.
 If an asset is not listed as exempt then it needs to be liquidated and applied toward the costs of nursing home care before the applicant can receive Medicaid benefits.
 The state has a look back period of 5 years with a penalty for people who sell assets below fair market price, transfer assets to others, or give money and property away.
 Basically, all money and property, and any item that can be valued and turned into cash, is a countable asset unless it is listed as exempt.

-Exempt Assets for an applicant in Oklahoma include:
+Exempt Assets in 2023 for an applicant in Oklahoma include:

 i. $2,000 or less in cash/non-exempt assets if single.
 If married, the asset limit is $3,000.
 If the assets exceed the limit on the first of the month the applicant is ineligible for the entire month.